Billy Kahora was the Quay Words writer-in-residence at Exeter Custom House for Spring 2024.

 Saturday 9th March • 2-4pm

-In this workshop, Billy will discuss strategies to enhance the sense of the spoken in your fiction to anchor it in the specific rhythms of place and setting.
+In this workshop, Billy discussed strategies to enhance the sense of the spoken in your fiction to anchor it in the specific rhythms of place and setting.

 Exploring Heritage